ConnorSutton07/Modelling-Pleistocene-Hominin-Dispersal/README.md

 dates centered around 1.8 ma.
 Another noteworthy point from this distribution is that summing the frequencies yields 29 instead of 30.
 This is because in one ensemble, the population went completely extinct and never reached Dmanisi.
-Again, this is a result of keeping the simulation generalized and avoiding overfitting and creating an arbitrary, ultimately meaningless set of data.
+Again, this is a result of keeping the simulation generalized and avoiding overfitting or creating an arbitrary, ultimately meaningless set of data.

 At this point, the simulation is set-up and tuned, and we can begin simulating over long periods of time and generating data to analyze.